Hostile Witness: Production

 The play debuted in 1964 starring Michael Denison and transferred to the West End.

 Jay Julien bought the production rights to stage the play in the United States.
 In 1965, Ray Milland agreed to appear in the play in New York.
 It was Milland's first theatrical appearance in some years, apart from appearing in a road version of My Fair Lady.

 The New York Times called it "serviceable".
-The show at a capitalisation of $125,000 and ended on July 2 after 157 performances.
+The show had a capitalisation of $125,000 and ended on July 2 after 157 performances.
 Milland then took the play on tour.
 The Los Angeles Times called the production "absorbing, completely satisfactory, and wholly successful thriller."

 In March 1967, it was announced that Milland would star in and direct a film version for Edward Small and United Artists.
 Shooting began in London in July 1967 with David Rose producing.

 Critical reception

+The Monthly Film Bulletin wrote: "Coming after the somewhat off-beat films Ray Milland has been associated with in recent years, this present piece seems an entirely conventional and unprofitable choice.
+Based on a play which manages to include all the hoary clichés of court-room drama, it is weighed down by extremely lifeless direction and the kind of acting associated with the lower rungs of radio drama.
+Milland's own performance consists mainly of worried closeups, and the few moments of tension at the end when the murderer is revealed are hardly worth the wait."

 DVD Talk wrote: "It's not terrible and has its moments, but Billy Wilder's Witness for the Prosecution or your average episode of Rumpole of the Bailey is a lot more fun."

 The entry in Halliwell's Film Guide states: "Complex courtroom thriller, filmed in a flatly boring way with stagey sets and performances.
 The plot is the only interest".

 A review in the Radio Times by Joanna Berry described it as an "interesting but ultimately disappointing tale", which Berry considered "missable".